blockchain99/student_intervention/README.md

 ### Installation and usage
 Program is written in python 2.7, it one may need anaconda shoulde be installed(including numpy, scipy, pandas, matplotlib, jupyter) ( https://docs.continuum.io/anaconda/install ) or install python 2.7 and then install Numpy, Scipy, Pandas, matplotlib,jupyter manually as follows.

-sudo pip install numpy scipy matplotlib after anaconda installed , one may need to jupyter run, by type in command line and hit the enter. > jupyter notebook and then upload and select student_intervention-YOONSUPARK.ipynb in web page.
+> sudo pip install numpy scipy matplotlib

+After anaconda installed , one may need to jupyter run, by type in command line and hit the enter.

+> jupyter notebook

+and then upload and select student_intervention-YOONSUPARK.ipynb in web page.

 ### Meta